Saturday, January 15, 2011

-Their first red sweater with the blue chest stripe appeared in 1912-13 and featured just a "C" in white and was worn only against the Ottawa Senators due to the similarity between the Canadiens striped jerseys and the Senators red, white and black barberpole jerseys.
+The Canadiens first red sweater with a blue chest stripe appeared in 1912-13 and featured just a "C" in white and was worn only against the Ottawa Senators due to the similarity between the Canadiens striped jerseys and the Senators red, black and white barberpole jerseys.

 In 1913 a letter was added inside the "C", but not the familiar "H", but an "A". which would remain in use through 1916.